 Podcast and video of each event will be available

 Gene Epstein has recently stepped down from a 26-year stint as Economics and Books Editor of Barron's, with plans to write long-form articles and books.
 His last published book was Econospinning: How to Read between the Lines when the Media Manipulate the Numbers.
 He has taught economics at the City University of New York and St. John’s University, and worked as a senior economist for the New York Stock Exchange.
 He's appeared on podcasts that include Russ Roberts’ “EconTalk," "The Tom Woods Show,” and the Reason podcast, and has delivered talks at the International House in Tokyo; Loyola University in Baltimore; Universidad Francisco Marroquin in Guatemala City; the Romanian-American University in Bucharest; and the American Center in Moscow.
-He has defended the negative successfully (in terms of Oxford-style voting) at three Soho Forum debates: on Adam Smith (6/13/17); on Ayn Rand (1/16/18); and on socialism (10/15/18); and on Social Security (6/17/19) —and will be again defending the negative on socialism this coming Nov.
+He has defended the negative successfully (in terms of Oxford-style voting) at four Soho Forum debates: on Adam Smith (6/13/17); on Ayn Rand (1/16/18); on socialism (10/15/18); and on Social Security (6/17/19) —and will be again defending the negative on socialism this coming Nov.
 5.

 Jane Menton is a committed Libertarian and lifelong New Yorker.

 Before joining the Soho Forum, Jane coordinated nationwide programming for the Adam Smith Society, the Manhattan Institute’s project for MBA students and alumni.
 Prior to that, Jane worked as a campus recruiter at two of the nation's top law firms, Goodwin Procter LLP and Kirkland & Ellis LLP.